CorruptedBrainn/Portfolio/README.md

 > This means I program the code that makes our robot move, and allows us to compete.
 >
 > I'll be continuing this until the season ends, which will be early 2026.

+> ### Boroughford Interurban Railway
+>
+> The project is still active, and we'd like to grow it further.

 > ### The VALUE
 >